nazuke/SEOMacroscope/docs/_posts/2018-04-15-identifying-near-duplicate-content-with-seo-macroscope.md

 ---
 layout: post
-title: "Identifying Duplicate Content with SEO Macroscope"
+title: "Identifying Near-Duplicate Content with SEO Macroscope"
-date: 2017-03-23 10:28:00 -09:00
-excerpt: The second beta of SEO Macroscope has been released.
+date: "2018-04-15 09:00:00 -09:00"
+description: "How to use SEO Macroscope to identify near-duplicate content across your website."
+excerpt: "Several different methods to try and identify near-duplicate content within the set of pages crawled."
 ---

-I've been implementing several different methods to try and identify potentially duplicate content within the set of pages crawled.
+I have been implementing several different methods to try and identify near-duplicate content within the set of pages crawled.
 {: .lead }

 ## Simple ETag and Checksum Logging